sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 situation where you can't imagine a way to keep the game exciting, you need to have a conversation with your players.

-Retroactively edit.
+This is a shared narrative, so it's allowed to retroactively edit.
 Collaborate.
 Get consent.

+### Reward Yourselves

+If every player has had a chance to get satisfactory feedback it's time to dole out green tokens.
+Give a new one to each player.

 # Using the Good Bank